-“Counting Again”, with Ben Caplan and Cathleen Muller, forthcoming in Grazer Philosophische Studien.
+“Counting Again draft”, with Ben Caplan and Cathleen Muller, forthcoming in Grazer Philosophische Studien.

 We consider a recurring objection to fictional realism, the view that (broadly speaking) fictional characters are objects.
 We call it the counting objection.
 Russell presses a version of the objection against Meinong’s view.
 Everett presses a version of the objection against contemporary fictional realist views, as (in effect) do Nolan and Sandgren.
 As we see it, the objection assumes that the fictional realist must provide criteria of identity for fictional characters, so its force depends on the plausibility of that assumption.
 Rather than coming up with such criteria, a fictional realist might argue that the demand is misplaced.

 “Al-Taftazani on the Liar Paradox” (with Ahmed Alwishah).
 Oxford Studies in Medieval Philosophy 4.

 Translation and analysis of a strange but key text in the history of the Liar Paradox in the Medieval Arabic tradition.